 What a map service can do

-A map service makes maps, features, and attribute data available inside many types of client applications.
+A map service makes maps, features, and attribute data available inside many types of client applications and can expose different levels of capabilities.
+When a map service is hosted on an ArcGIS Server site, it exposes additional functionality, such as dynamic drawing, query, and search.
+With ArcGIS Server, further web services may be available through the map service root URL that allow network analysis, vector feature editing, and so forth.
 One common use of a map service is to show business data on top of basemap tiles from ArcGIS Online, Bing Maps, or Google Maps.
 Many other ways to use a map service are described in Common reasons for using map services.

-All map services begin inside ArcMap, where you create your map.
-When you've finished the map and are ready to share it with others, choose File > Share As > Service > Publish Service from the main menu.
-The items on the Share as Service dialog box can help you get started sharing your map as a service.
-See Publishing a map service for full instructions.
+When you've created a map in ArcGIS Pro and are ready to share it, right-click the ArcGIS Server that you'll publish to in the Catalog pane, and choose Publish > Map Service.
+The items on the Select Map dialog box can help you get started sharing your map as a service.
+See Publish a service for full instructions.

 Server-side drawing of map services provides the following advantages:

 - Use advanced cartography that ArcGIS Pro supports.

 - Configure advanced map labeling provided by the Maplex Label Engine.